Student Activities for Judicial Branch Include:

-In this activity, students will create a Spider Map that represents the 5 Ws of the Judicial Branch.
+In this activity, students represent the 5 Ws of the Judicial Branch.
 For each W, who, what, where, when, and why, students will ask and answer a central question.
 Using the cell space, students will create a visual representation to accompany their responses.

 Here are some examples of possible questions: